daniellyluzardo/tests-dcl-restrictions/README.md

 ### Who do I talk to? ###

 * Repo owner [GITHUB](https://github.com/daniellyluzardo)
+*
+### How to run? ###
+* All tests are set with the logical priority to run without any data conflict.
+This logical can be enhanced in the future but it's imperative that the tests run in the defined order to return the expected statuses.
+*
 ### Other Scenarios to automate ###
 * Some scenarios can be added for later use:

+### Bugs to Report ###
+* As per documentation, the duplicate scenario has to return the code 409; the Expected status code <409> but was <400>.